 Statistics say that over 18% of the information in databases need updating each year.
 It is absolutely important to your success that you maintain your lists and keep them current.

 Be sure to look into a number of different email services.
 When handling large lists (over 500 names), you might have problems with emails bouncing and keeping your list organized and up-to-date.
 Check out companies like Constant Contact, Mailchimp, and FanBridge.

-Remember that your direct marketing efforts can have a residual affect.
+Remember that your direct music marketing campaigns can have a residual effect.
 A person may not respond to one of your emails or phone calls immediately, but they may remember you and get in touch down the line.